cobbler/cobbler/docs/cobbler-conf.rst

 next_server
 ===========
-If using cobbler with ``manage_dhcp``, put the IP address of the cobbler server here so that PXE booting guests can find it.
+If using Cobbler with ``manage_dhcp``, put the IP address of the Cobbler server here so that PXE booting guests can find it.
 If you do not set this correctly, this will be manifested in TFTP open timeouts.

 default: ``127.0.0.1``